 MWRD will work with partners and stakeholders to plan legal, such as conservation easements, and institutional mechanisms to preserve and maintain constructed GI projects that are put in place to ensure that future site or land use changes do not result in the loss of the runoff reduction benefits of constructed GI projects.
 MWRD shall share with partners and stakeholders best management practices to maintain and preserve GI as they are developed.
 MWRD will develop Design Guidelines, and Maintenance and Operation standards that will be transmitted to the project administrators, and will follow up by visual inspection to verify that such standards are being upheld.
-The responsibilities of MWRD and benefitting communities will be memorialized via intergovernmental Intergovernmental agreementAgreement.
-The responsibilities of MWRD and non-governmental entities will be documented via Easement ;Agreement.
-The Intergovernmental and Easement Agreements, and the need to preserve GI installed as a means to comply with the CD be perpetually in perpetuity.
+The responsibilities of MWRD and benefitting communities will be memorialized via intergovernmental Intergovernmental agreement Agreement.
+The responsibilities of MWRD and non-governmental entities will be documented via Easement Agreement.
+The Intergovernmental and Easement Agreements which will include items such as funding arrangement, maintenance requirements, and the need to preserve GI installed as a means to comply with the CD be perpetually in perpetuity.